sadricodes/scriptify/README.md

 **Free to use, free to build on**

 Scriptify will never be hidden behind a paywall.
 All features will _always_ be available for public use.
 We believe that free resources for Jcink users enrich our community, and that's why we're allowing _anyone_ to build on this code!
 So long as the end products are always free, like Scriptify itself!

----

----

-**Support Scriptify & get updates!**
-Please support Scriptify by following Sadrienne on [Ko-Fi](https://ko-fi.com/sadricodes), and Watching and Following this GitHub repository.

-Screenshot and video development updates are also available via [Ko-Fi](https://ko-fi.com/sadricodes)!
-If you love the project, and have the desire and the means to donate - the Ko-Fi profile has options to donate an amount of your choosing.

----

----

 ## Latest News